Rogdham/pyzstd/index.rst

         Set compression parameters according to pre-defined cLevel table.

-        Note that exact compression parameters are dynamically determined, depending on both compression level and srcSize (when known).
+        Note that exact compression parameters are dynamically determined, depending on both compression level and data size (when known).

         Special: value ``0`` means use default compression level, which is currently ``3``.